 For more information about BIG/db and using bigpipe db, see Chapter 9, BIG/db Configuration Keys.

-You can toggle Gateway fail-safe monitoring on or off from the command line using the bigpipe gateway command.
+Gateway fail-safe monitoring can be toggled on or off from the command line using the bigpipe gateway command.

 For example, arm the gateway fail-safe using the following command:

 To disarm fail-safe on the gateway, enter the following command:

 To see the current fail-safe status for the gateway, enter the following command: